Consumers have the right to request the method of verification of a credit dispute when they believe the credit bureaus did not properly investigate.

 Unfortunately, the method of handling credit disputes is similar among the three major credit bureaus (Experian, Equifax and Transunion).
 An online computer program for the re-investigation process called e-Oscar is the way most credit disputes are processed.

-The E-Oscar method of investigation has automated the credit reporting agencies’ entire system.
-Every credit dispute received by them: written; online; or telephonically; is reduced to a two-digit code, even if you submit a written dispute with supporting documentation.
+The e-Oscar method of investigation has automated the credit bureaus’ entire system.
+Every credit dispute received by them: written; online; or telephonically; is reduced to a three-digit code, even if you submit a written dispute with supporting documentation.

 How the Method of Verification Works